 Use Edge Browser Task Manager to check Tab Memory Usage

 When on Edge browser, press Shift+Esc, to bring up the browser’s task manager.
-It will reveal all the tasks, including the Browser, GPU process, Network Service, Audio, video services, and memory usage of each tab and the extensions.
+It will reveal all tasks, including the Browser, GPU process, Network Service, Audio and video services, and memory usage for each tab and extension.

-That said, the Microsoft Edge Team has its own recommendation on how much memory each of these processes inside the Browser can take.
+That said, the Microsoft Edge Team has its own recommendation for how much memory each of these processes within the Browser can use.
 Here is the list of the maximum each of these processes should take:

 - Browser process: 400 MB.
 This can be pushed up as you open more tabs.